TheInfiniteKind/moneydance_open/python_scripts/extension_tester/readme.txt

 CODING TIPS
 - You access Moneydance via the published API: https://infinitekind.com/dev/apidoc/index.html - so start here.
+- You can also access all Moneydance's internal code/classes.
+Best bet is to stick with the API.
 - As it's Java, most standard stuff works first-time cross-platform.
 But not always...
 Test on Mac, Windows, Linux
-- I recommend you install an IDE.
+- I recommend you install a free IDE.
 IntelliJ IDEA works well and has Python support.
 Without this you will find code editing difficult to set it up, create Project with Python 2.7 as the SDK, add a moneydance.jar as a Library, add a Java Module called Moneydance (link the Library, and assign the SDK adopt-openjdk-15 (Hotspot)).
     This will then give you a great code editor and inbuilt checking of your work....